Blemmer146/Course-Content-Simplifier/README.md

 ### Prompt Template Asset ID
 1. In your Watsonx.ai project, go to "Prompt Lab"
-2. Find your saved prompt template
+2. Deploy your saved prompt template to a Deployment Space
-3. Copy the Asset ID from template details
+3. In the Deployment Space, open the deployed asset
+4. Under Asset Details, locate the Source Asset ID — this is your Prompt Template Asset ID

 ### Supported Regions
 - `us-south` (Dallas)